First Aid Instructor

 FAI is also one of the prerequisites for Advanced First Aid Instructor program modules.

-There are two ways to become an FAI, either by taking a regular Full First Aid Instructor course, or by taking a First Aid Instructor Transfer course.
+There are two ways that you can become an FAI: (1) take a regular Full First Aid Instructor course; (2) or, takeg a First Aid Instructor Transfer course.

 - The Full FAI course is about 32 hours long.